SalvaCarsi/Geometric/README.md

 ### Imersivo app

 I have used Dan Abramov react-hot-boilerplate.
+It is a very minimalistic boilerplate that sets up babel, express, react, slint and hot reloading (I have disable the last feature as it has some issues when developing with Webstorm Idea IDE as it's my case).

-It is a very minimalistic boilerplate that sets up babel, express and react.
-I have choosen this one to start almost from scratch and add later on the different features as needed.
+I have chosen this boilerplate to start almost from scratch and add later on the different features as needed.

 ##Features